Portrait Photography - Outcomes And Objectives

 The reality is that, rather than a special secret or tool, the photographer has, over time, attuned themselves to light and developed an ability to better utilize light in their images.

-When preparing to make a portrait photo, whether commissioned or personal, it’s good to consider what it is you are actually hoping to achieve.
+When preparing to make a portrait photo, whether commissioned or personal motivated, it’s good to consider what it is you are actually hoping to achieve.

 Professional portrait photographers aren’t just commissioned to produce a record of an important day or time in the life of their customer.